 B.1 Budget summary

-The five-year projected budget is included below.
+The most recent five-year projected budget is available from the Ohio Department of Education and fully incorporated by reference herein.
 Projections are subject to revision at the discretion of the Governing Authority.

 B.2 Financial management